kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 38: December 30, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Finished the API section on ZTM.
+Also worked on the API project just to learn how to use one.
+It's not that hard but I'm saying that about public api and I don't need a key to use them.
+(That's whole other thing , I guess).

+**Thoughts**: Sometimes I learn that I can work more hours than I expect of me.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/335190542499772b7edc22d6bf6b0958a041ac9b)

+---

 ### Day 37: December 29, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Started the API section. and configured Node on my Windows.